My Story infection episodes, but they were sporadic.

 • – 5 days of eggs with lactobacilli (I need to remember which ones).

 He tried to reassure me, telling me that the burning sensations I felt despite the absence of cystitis could be at a vaginal level.
 And he advised me to go to a Specialist gynaecologist.
 He also told me that the head and the bladder are connected, alluding to the fact that I might have mental obsessions.
 This didn’t make me very happy.
 He told me that cystitis should in no way interfere with my sexual life.
-He confirmed the possibility of taking an antibiotic “as needed” before or after intercourse, at least until the Ureaplasma problems passed.
+He confirmed the possibility of taking an antibiotic “as needed” before or after intercourse and at least until the Ureaplasma problems passed.

 Embracing New Approaches

 I decided to carry out a urine culture on February 1st.
 It is always E.coli, a bacterial load of 1 million.
 On this occasion, I discovered that I have become resistant to Monuril.
 This scares me so much that I decide not to take any more antibiotics.
 The practice of treating post-intercourse cystitis with a prophylactic antibiotic immediately before/after intercourse seems madness to me!
-If, with just two intakes of Monuril “as a preventive measure,” I had become resistant to Fosfomycin, what would have happened if I had changed the antibiotic to take before intercourse?
-I feared that I would become resistant to all STD antibiotics.
+If, with just two intakes of Monuril “ureaplasma kits, a preventive test measure,” I had become resistant to Fosfomycin, what would have happened if I had changed the antibiotic to take before intercourse?
+I feared that I would become resistant to all STI antibiotics.
 In a short time, I would “burn out” all my chances of recovery.
 (I still believed in antibiotics at the time, but then I realised how harmful they are.)

 Collaboration with Professionals